 Born and raised in Montreal, I am a licensed architect in Quebec and member of the RAIC.
-Certified as a LEED and WELL professional, I am interested in the design of sustainable and healthy buildings.
-I joined Athabasca University’s RAIC Centre for Architecture in 2017 and am currently an academic coordinator teaching the technical stream courses.
-I graduated with a B.Sc.Arch. and M.Arch. from McGill University, and Ph.D. from the University of Tokyo as a Monbukagakusho Scholar.
-After graduation, I worked as an architect at Nihon Sekkei, where I designed many large-scale projects including hotels, resorts, schools and hospitals.
-Upon returning to Canada, I became an independent architect, expanding my scope of work to research and teaching.
-As a researcher for the Canada Green Building Council, my first research project was to investigate the implementation of the Living Building Challenge certification in Quebec, working with Canadian design firm Aedifica.
-Later, I was also appointed as director of the Sustainable Architecture program at Herzing College.
-I have since lectured at numerous colleges in Canada and abroad, including McGill, Concordia, Dawson College, Hong Kong Polytechnic University, Hanyang University, and Keimyung University, where I currently hold a visiting professorship.
-I’ve also spoken at TEDx, United Nations, and international conferences on global issues related to architecture and the built environment.
-Many of my research works are published in scholarly journals and I’ve also edited several books on green building and healthcare architecture.
-I am actively involved in community work, and am active member of the Canada Green Building Council, Architecture sans frontières Québec, Council on Tall Buildings & Urban Habitat, and the Korean Association for Canadian Studies.
-In 2015, I was recognized for my pedagogical work and was awarded the Educator of the Year awarded by the National Association of Career Colleges.
-My best advice to architecture students is, rather than to study buildings, firstly study how humans live in them.
+Certified as a LEED GA and WELL AP, I am interested in the design of sustainable and healthy buildings.
+Joining AU in 2017, I am currently an assistant professor teaching the technical stream courses and virtual design studios.
+I hold a B.Sc.Arch. and M.Arch. from McGill University, and Ph.D. from the University of Tokyo as a Monbukagakusho Scholar.
+As a former architect at Nihon Sekkei in Japan, I designed many large-scale projects including hotels, resorts, schools and hospitals.
+Before I came to AU, I was a professor at Keimyung University in South Korea, and lectured at many colleges in Canada and abroad, including McGill, Concordia, Herzing College, Dawson College, Hong Kong Polytechnic University and Hanyang University.
+I have spoken at TEDx, United Nations and international conferences on global issues related to architecture and the environment.
+Many of my research works have been published in scholarly journals and I have also edited several books on green building and healthcare architecture.
+I am actively involved in community work and am an active member of the Canada Green Building Council, Architecture sans frontières, the Living Building Challenge Collaborative and the Council on Tall Buildings & Urban Habitat.
+In 2015, I was selected as the National Association of Career Colleges’ Educator of the Year.
+Finally, my best advice to architecture students is, rather than to study buildings, firstly study how we live and behave in them.
 As one of my favorite architects I.M.
-Pei once said: Life is Architecture and Architecture is the Mirror of Life.
+Pei said: Life is Architecture and Architecture is the Mirror of Life.